Slapping the Table in Amazement: Artistic features

 Slapping the Table in Amazement vividly represented life at that time, created in 1627.
 The sales volume reached an all-time high.

-In art, he by the succinct writing style, has portrayed vivid characters, narrated twists and turns of details.
+In art, he by the succinct writing style, has portrayed vivid characters, and narrated twists and turns of details.
 He thought: people nowadays just know that ghosts and monsters, which can't be seen or heard, were astounding.
-But they ignore that, in our daily life there are many spooky things, which can be detected, but can't be explained with common sense.
+But they ignore that, in our daily life there are many spooky things, which can be detected but can't be explained with common sense.
 Capturing extraordinary things in ordinary life, by absorbing readers, is the key to his success.